 Strategic Planning Committee: This committee works to develop the NSTA Strategic Plan and then assists the committees in implementing the plan.

 Finance: The Finance Committee oversees the finances of the Association including the creation of an annual operating budget and provides oversight on all financial matters.
-This committee is chaired by Bob Pape of Dell Transportation and vice-chaired by Paul Losos of Sunrise Transportation.

 Bylaws: The Bylaws Committee periodically reviews the bylaws and presents changes to the NSTA Board of Directors.